Hakim Ahmad Shuja: Early life and career

 Hakim Ahmad Shuja was the only son of his parents, who both died when he was still a minor, and was brought up largely by an elder cousin, Hakim Amin-ed-din, a barrister.
-After receiving basic education in Arabic and Quranic studies at home, and initial Sufi training under various mystics in both Chishti and Qadiri traditions, he was then admitted for 'English education' to the old Central Model School, Lahore and later went to the famous Aligarh Muslim University, from where he graduated with honours.
+After receiving basic education in Arabic and Quranic studies at home, and initial Sufi training under various mystics in both Chishti and Qadiri traditions, he was admitted for 'English education' to the old Central Model School, Lahore and later went to the famous Aligarh Muslim University, from where he graduated with honours.
 For some time, Ahmad Shuja then worked as a lecturer at the Osmania University in Hyderabad state (Deccan) but was not happy and returned to Lahore to seek employment there.
 After several journalistic and academic ventures, including being the editor of the Urdu literary journal Hazar Dastaan in 1922–23, he eventually settled down to regular service in the secretariat of the Punjab Legislative Assembly, finally retiring as Secretary to the Punjab Assembly in the 1950s.